What is J.D. Power?

 J.D.
 Power is a decades-old marketing research company best known for its customer satisfaction research, ratings, and awards.
 J.D.
 Power rankings help consumers differentiate between high-quality companies and products.

-Why J.D.
-Power ratings matter for life insurance shoppers
+Why do J.D.
+Power ratings matter for life insurance shoppers?

 J.D.
 Power factors customer satisfaction and price into a company’s overall rating, but also includes less tangible parts of the customer experience, like communication and interactions between a company and its customers.

-J.D.
-Power’s life insurance survey collects feedback from customers who own employer-sponsored group life insurance, annuity products, and private life insurance to provide a comprehensive rating.
+The life insurance survey J.D.
+Power uses also collects feedback from customers who own employer-sponsored group life insurance, annuity products, and private life insurance to provide a comprehensive rating of each insurer.

-How J.D.
-Power determines its life insurance ratings
+How does J.D.
+Power determine its life insurance ratings?

-For its 2022 U.S. Life Insurance Survey, J.D.
-Power surveyed a total of 5,583 customers between June and August 2022.
+For its 2023 U.S. Life Insurance Survey, J.D.
+Power surveyed a total of 3,579 customers between May and July 2023.
 Based on the survey results, J.D.
-Power assigns every life insurance company a score out of 1,000, which translates into a Power Circle rating between two and five.
-Two Power Circles means a company is less satisfactory than its peers, while five indicates best-in-class ratings.
+Power assigns every life insurance company a score out of 1,000.

 J.D.
 Power researchers assess businesses based on reported customer satisfaction in six categories: